trilinos/Trilinos/doc/build_ref/TrilinosBuildReferenceTemplate.rst

 and other stand-alone applications, use it to implement parallel algorithms.

-The Kokkos package is enabled with ``-DTrilinos_ENABLE_Kokkos=ON``), then the native configuration option of the Kokkos package are available such as ``-DKokkos_ENABLE_OPENMP=ON`` or ``-DKokkos_ENABLE_CUDA=ON``.
+The Kokkos package is enabled with ``-DTrilinos_ENABLE_Kokkos=ON``), then the native configuration options of the Kokkos package are available such as ``-DKokkos_ENABLE_OPENMP=ON`` or ``-DKokkos_ENABLE_CUDA=ON``.
 For comprehensive information on how to configure Kokkos for your specific build, including details on selecting various parallel backends and optimizing performance,